This episode of Bottom Line Faith Features Wynn Smiley, CEO of Alpha Tau Omega.

-Adam: But I guess real quick, your Christian your faith journey from when you were a young man to now.
+Adam: But I guess real quick, your faith journey from when you were a young man to now.

-And so did that got my degree in journalism immediately went to work in a newsroom, which can be sort of dicey, right, in terms of lot, a lot, a lot of things swirling in a newsroom, and I would still claim my Christian faith, but to be a good reporter, you have to be cynical, and I was a really good reporter, right?
-And, and I also learned what I would consider sort of newsroom language, which is very colorful.
+And so did that, got my degree in journalism, immediately went to work in a newsroom, which can be sort of dicey, right, in terms of a lot of things swirling in a newsroom, and I would still claim my Christian faith, but to be a good reporter, you have to be cynical.
+And I was a really good reporter, right?
+And I also learned what I would consider sort of newsroom language, which is very colorful.
 And so a reporter came in from another market, we’d hired her from another market, and we became friends.
 And she was a Christ follower, and cornered me one time in an editing booth, actually, and told me that she’d never met a bigger hypocrite than me, right.

-And to my amazement, they did, including keeping a political talk show that I had, and in the state of Illinois politics is sort of a blood sport, right.
+And to my amazement, they did, including keeping a political talk show that I had, and in the state of Illinois, politics is sort of a blood sport, right.
 So that was a lot of fun.
 And so both parties agree that I can keep my political show.
-And so I joined ATO’s staff in about 91, and I realized immediately why God had led me there.
-Because ATO is a very traditional social fraternity, just like you would see anywhere, it’s not it.
+And so I joined ATO’s staff in about ’91, and I realized immediately why God had led me there.
+Because ATO is a very traditional social fraternity, just like you would see anywhere.
 While it is Christian base, in terms of its founding principles, it accepts men of any faith or no faith at all.
-And so it is a fraternity as is a fraternity as is a fraternity.
-It doesn’t have a Christian moniker but, I quickly learned that the founder of ATO was deeply religious.
-And that’s why it’s called ATO the cross in the middle of the Alpha and, the Omega on either side, right.
-And so I quickly became aware of why God led me to that place, had no idea what he wanted me to do there.
-But that was sort of the start of my relationship with ATO
+And so it is a fraternity as is.
+It doesn’t have a Christian moniker but I quickly learned that the founder of ATO was deeply religious.
+And that’s why it’s called ATO the cross in the middle of the Alpha and the Omega on either side, right.
+And so I quickly became aware of why God led me to that place.
+Had no idea what he wanted me to do there.
+But that was sort of the start of my relationship with ATO.

 Wynn: Yeah, we have.
-So just like any campus, you know, whether it’s navigators or crew or any other parish church organization.
+So just like any campus, you know, whether it’s Navigators or CRU or any other para-church organization.
 In many cases, they have students from fraternities and sororities that are part of those groups.
-And we have a 200 graduates who in some cases, go on after graduation, to join as part of the ministry team, and then speciﬁcally go back to their chapters.
+And we have a 200 graduates who in some cases, go on after graduation, to join as part of the ministry team, and then specifically go back to their chapters.
 And so lots of folks are working with the Greek system and presenting the gospel and any number of ATOs have either recommitted to their faith or found faith through those efforts, which aren’t directly related to ATO, but I still hear about them, right.
 And so that’s always exciting.
-And then about, it’s been ﬁve years, six years, actually, we really did something that was way out of way out of the box, and started hosting, not hosting, but started sponsoring, bringing ATO 200 graduates to speciﬁcally a men’s retreat in Colorado, that was very Jesus, and we didn’t bait and switch anybody.
-We told, hey, this is this is what this retreat is, it’s a men’s retreat.
-And it’s all about Jesus, and everybody’s welcome.
+And then about, it’s been five years, six years, actually, we really did something that was way out of way out of the box, and started hosting, not hosting, but started sponsoring, bringing ATO 200 graduates to specifically a men’s retreat in Colorado, that was very Jesus.
+And we didn’t bait and switch anybody.
+We told, hey, this is this is what this retreat is: it’s a men’s retreat, and it’s all about Jesus, and everybody’s welcome.

 Adam: That is great.
 I love it.